Fancy getting more from your flying?

 Where are the courses run?

 Our head quarters are based at the 'Eagles Nest' in the village of Algodonales, Southern Spain.
 We use a variety of private and public hills & fields to teach our paragliding and paramotoring courses.

 What if I have to cancel or move my booking?

 Due to the popularity of our courses, they are regularly fully booked often months in advance.
 Our CP paragliding and paramotoring courses are limited to small numbers of pilots and two instructors hence no refunds.
-However see below for how we will help.
+If we can refill your place then we are happy to move your booking to another date.

 How important is my fitness to learn to paraglide?

 Paragliders come in all sizes catering for both light and heavy weights a piece.
 Thankfully for most of the instructors I know, you don't need to be an athlete.
 Generally, as long as you can put one foot in front of another and break into a gentle jog you can safely learn how to fly.

 On the paragliding hill courses, you do need to walk up and down a 200 feet or 80 metre slope over the course of 2-3 days.
 There's no rush so as long as you get back to the top of the hill then it’s all good.
 Once you're happy at flying at those heights then we drive you up bigger hills to fly.
 If you're unsure, or have previous medical conditions, then maybe best ask your doctor before booking or contact us direct for advice